fangederos/thermo-scout/README.md

-###   WARNING!
-Current build has formatting due to variance in window size. *Be sure open it to run it on a maximized window.*
+###   WARNING! *Be sure open it to run it on a maximized window.* Current build struggles with formatting due to variance in window sizes.

 # thermo-scout 1.1.0